albar965/littlenavconnect-manual/en/README.md

 `Highlighted text` is used to denote window, menu, button, file or directory names.

-Installion involves the simple copying of files therefore an installer or setup program is not required.
+Installation involves the simple copying of files therefore an installer or setup program is not required.

 Do not extract the archive into the folder `c:\Program Files\` or `c:\Program Files (x86)\` since you will need administrative privileges in some Windows versions.
 Since Windows keeps control of these folders other problems might occur like replaced or deleted files.

-The zip archive contains the files `vcredist_x86.exe` and `vcredist_x64.exe` which installs the MSVC 2013 runtime distributables.
-Runing both installers is recommended.
-The installation will provide an uninstall and repair option if a runtime distributable is already installed and can be skipped in this case.

 Extract the Zip archive into a folder like `c:\Own Programs\Little Navconnect`.
 Then start the program by double-clicking `littlenavconnect.exe`.

 _Little Navconnect_ is a 32-bit application and was tested with Windows 7, Windows 8 and Windows 10 (32-bit and 64-bit).

-Windows XP is not supported.
+**Windows XP is not supported.**

 ### Other Simulators than FSX SP2 {#other-simulators-than-fsx-sp2}